Barbara Heidenreich tells us more about Kakapo chicks.

 The chicks live in an outdoor enclosure because they are being prepared to transition into the wild.
 Outdoors in New Zealand this time of year means temperatures mostly in the 30’s and 40’s F (-1 to 4 C).
 It is also quite rainy and muddy.
 This is all normal habitat and conditions for kakapo, so they are completely at home with such conditions.
 Humans on the other hand need to bundle up and plan to get wet and dirty.

-Kakapo are also nocturnal and the chicks need to sleep in the daytime, so the bulk of the training sessions happen in the dark.
+Kakapo are also nocturnal and the chicks need to sleep in the daytime.
+Therefore the bulk of the training sessions happen in the dark.
 We can use head lamps when training, but it is better to keep them on dim or green so as not to make the birds uncomfortable with bright lights.
-This is another adjustment for the humans to make sure the birds are receptive to training
+This is another adjustment for the humans to make sure the birds are receptive to training.

 The current enclosure has a low ceiling, sloping ground and is currently mostly covered in lush vegetation.
 This is great for Kakapo!
 A little tough for training though.